Ergonomic Chair Finder

 3. That distance is your ideal seat height - measure in the shoes you usually wear at your desk.

-A properly set seat keeps your feet flat and your thighs parallel to the floor.
-Standard chair cylinders only cover a middle range of heights - shorter and taller users often need a different cylinder, which is exactly why the Chair Finder asks for your height.
+Standard chair cylinders only cover a middle range of heights - that is why the Chair Finder asks for your height.

 View our seat height measurement diagram